Pop-up Globe: Season One (February - May 2016)

-Rehearsals began in Auckland on 5 January 2016, the same day that the team from Camelspace began constructing the playhouse in the carpark beside the Basement Theatre and Q Theatre on Grey’s Ave in central Auckland.
+Rehearsals began in Auckland on 5 January 2016, the same day that construction of the playhouse commenced in the carpark beside the Basement Theatre and Q Theatre on Grey's Ave in central Auckland.

 Pop-up Globe opened to the public on 16 February 2016, with the in-house Pop-up Globe Theatre Company performing Twelfth Night and Romeo and Juliet in repertory.
 Romeo and Juliet (directed by Ben Naylor) was performed in emblematic modern dress, with Jonathan Tynan-Moss and Christel Chapman playing the title roles; Twelfth Night (directed by Miles Gregory) was performed in Jacobean dress by an all-male cast including Daniel Watterson as Olivia, Aaron Richardson as Viola, Stanley Andrew Jackson III as Malvolio and Adrian Hooke as Feste.

-The season was originally scheduled to close on Sunday 24 April, the day after the 400th anniversary of Shakespeare’s death, but was extended until Sunday 7 May.
+The season was originally scheduled to close on Sunday 24 April, the day after the 400th anniversary of Shakespeare's death, but was extended until Sunday 7 May.
 Twelfth Night and Romeo and Juliet were performed a total of 97 times, a record-breaking run for Shakespeare in New Zealand.

 Over the course of the season, the programme was supplemented with a range of enrichment activities including classes on stage, public talks, a book launch, and guided tours of the playhouse.
 Pop-up Globe also hosted a number of visiting productions for short engagements: the Auckland Summer Shakespeare presented 8 performances of The Tempest, Byrnes Productions presented eight performances of Antony and Cleopatra, the Young Auckland Shakespeare Company presented two performances of a reverse-gender Much Ado About Nothing, the Lord Lackbeards presented two performances of their all-female Hamlet, Fractious Tash presented four performances of Titus Andronicus, Grae Burton Productions presented four performances of an all-female Henry V and the Ugly Shakespeare Company gave three performances of their schools version of Othello.
 Loop Media presented a one-night concert, Play On, in which a collection of NZ musicians performed Shakespeare soliloquies set to music by Paul McLaney.

-Nearly 100,000 people attended Pop-up Globe during the 2016 season.
+Approximately 102,000 people attended Pop-up Globe during the 2016 season.
+At that time this was the largest known attendance for a drama festival in New Zealand history.

 Season Two (February – May 2017)

 After several months of working in secret on a new venue, Pop-up Globe announced in August 2016 that they would be mounting a second season in a new location for 2017.
-Over 1,200 actors applied to be part of the audition process that took place through October 2016, and in a media launch on October 25 Pop-up Globe revealed their new location – in the gardens at Auckland’s oldest racing club, Ellerslie Racecourse – and the plays that would make up the season: Much Ado About Nothing, Othello, As You Like It and Henry V. This time, Pop-up Globe would have two in-house repertory companies meaning the theatre could open 7 days a week offering 2 performances a day, without reliance on outside productions to keep the doors open.
+Over 1,200 actors from around the world applied to be part of the audition process that took place through October 2016, and in a media launch on October 25 Pop-up Globe revealed their new location – in the gardens at Auckland's oldest racing club, Ellerslie Racecourse – and the plays that would make up the season: Much Ado About Nothing, Othello, As You Like It and Henry V. This time, Pop-up Globe would have two in-house repertory companies meaning the theatre could open 7 days a week offering 2 performances a day, without reliance on outside productions to keep the doors open.